LorenzoMorelli/GPU_profile_selector/README.md

 ## TODO
 - In "AttachedToBatteryView" change the title by getting it directly from envycontrol.
+- Automatically install envycontrol tool during extension installation phase.
+- Detect if envycontrol is not installed instead of prompting a restart in anycase.
 - Add a setting for allowing user to choose where to place the extension view between topbar and menu panel.
-- Change the big V close the gpu profile with icon
+- Change the big V close the gpu profile with icon.